whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/the-php-opcache-module-is-not-properly-configured.md

 author:
 ---

-# The PHP OPcache module is not properly configured
+# The PHP OPcache Module is not Properly Configured

 ---

 Hello,

 I have these warning in my Nexcloud :